touch-tree/dns-manager/README.md

 - opcache for PHP 7.4

 ## Installation
-First, navigate to your webserver's document root and clone this repo:
+First, navigate to your webserver's document root and clone this repository:

     git clone https://github.com/echtyushi/cloudflare-panel